ptrfrncsmrph/purescript-validation-experiment/README.md

 **NOTE:** This repo is a fork of [jkachmar/purescript-validation-experiment](https://github.com/jkachmar/purescript-validation-experiment).
 Notable changes:

-1. Migrated to `psc-package` from `bower`
+1. Migrated from `bower` to `psc-package`
-2. Migrated to PureScript 0.12.0 from 0.11.7
+2. Updated from PureScript `0.12.0` to `0.11.7`

+To do:

+3. Replace regular expression validation with parsers (using `string-parsers` library)
+4. Add simple HTML form to try in browser

 # purescript-validation-experiment